dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 See detail and concepts below for which this app was build.
 I found that building this project was best executed by breaking it down into several parts and putting it all back together.

 To kick things off, i started off with with the Corneal Gem a Sinatra Project Template (courtesy of Flatiron Alumni).
-Download this and you're ready to asap.
-I made a few adjustments, deleted some folders and files i began with creation of my  Models & Tables.
+I made a few adjustments, deleted some folders/files and it was off to the races.

-**our project required creation of two model classes:**
+**the project required a minimum of two model classes, for my particular app these classes would be:**

 #### 1. User
 #### 2. Medicine